sachinchoolur/lightGallery/site/content/docs/getting-started.md

 ---
 title: 'Get started'
 description:
-    'lightGallery is a lightweight modular touch friendly gallery, for creating beautiful image & video galleries.'
+    'lightGallery is a lightweight, modular, JavaScript library for creating beautiful image & video galleries for the web and the mobile.'
 lead:
-    'lightGallery is a lightweight modular touch friendly gallery, for creating beautiful image & video galleries.'
+    'lightGallery is a lightweight, modular, JavaScript library for creating beautiful image & video galleries for the web and the mobile.'
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false